 These woods are strong and safe.
 Make sure your wood is free from harmful chemicals and stains.

 For a finish, mix beeswax with olive oil.
-Melt the beeswax gently and mix slowly8.
+Melt the beeswax gently and mix slowly.
 Let it sit a bit before wiping off any extra.
-This makes your toys look good and keeps them safe for your baby7.
+This makes your toys look good and keeps them safe for your baby.

 Remember to follow safety rules with small objects.
-Make sure your toys meet all safety standards7.
+Make sure your toys meet all safety standards.

 Step-by-Step Guide to Making Wooden Teething Toys